2. Installation instructions¶

 │ ├── (... supporting data for individual PODs )

-now contains both the MDTF-diagnostics
+Note that mdtf now contains both the MDTF-diagnostics and inputdata directories.

-You can put the observational data and model output in different locations, e.g. for space reasons, by changing
+You can put the observational data and model output in different locations, e.g. for space reasons, by changing the paths given in OBS_DATA_ROOT and MODEL_DATA_ROOT as described below in Section 2.4.

 2.3.
-Installing dependencies¶
+Installing dependencies

-Installing XQuartz on MacOS¶
+Installing XQuartz on MacOS

 If you’re installing on a MacOS system, you will need to install XQuartz.
+If the XQuartz executable isn’t present in /Applications/Utilities, you will need to download and run the installer from the previous link.

 The reason for this requirement is that the X11 libraries are required dependencies for the NCL scripting language, even when it’s run non-interactively.
 Because the required libraries cannot be installed through conda (next section), this installation needs to be done as a manual step.

-Managing dependencies with the conda package manager¶
+Managing dependencies with the conda package manager

-The MDTF framework code is written in Python 3.10, but supports running PODs written in a variety of scripting languages and combinations of libraries.
+The MDTF framework code is written in Python 3.11, but supports running PODs written in a variety of scripting languages and combinations of libraries.
 To ensure that the correct versions of these dependencies are installed and available, we use conda, a free, open-source package manager.
 Conda is one component of the Miniconda and Anaconda python distributions, so having Miniconda/Anaconda is sufficient but not necessary.

 Users may install their own copies of Anaconda/Miniconda on their machine, or use a centrally-installed version managed by their institution.
-Note that installing your own copy of Anaconda/Miniconda will re-define the default locations of the conda executable and environment directory defined in your .bashrc or .cshrc file if you have previously used a version of conda managed by your institution, so you will have to re-create any environments made using central conda installations.
+Note that installing your own copy of Anaconda/Miniconda will re-define the default locations of the conda executable and environment directory defined in your .bash_profile, .bashrc`, or .cshrc file if you have previously used a version of conda managed by your institution, so you will have to re-create any environments made using central conda installations.

 If these space requirements are prohibitive, we provide an alternate method of installation which makes no use of conda and instead assumes the user has installed the required external dependencies, at the expense of portability.
 This is documented in a separate section.

-Installing the conda package manager¶
+Installing the conda package manager

 In this section, we install the conda package manager if it’s not already present on your system.

-as the user who will be using the package.
+• To determine if conda is installed, run % conda info as the user who will be using the package.

 The package has been tested against versions of conda >= 4.11.0.
 If a pre-existing conda installation is present, continue to the following section to install the package’s environments.
 These environments will co-exist with any existing installation.